s-jegorow/JustAnotherToDoApi/README.md

 # JustAnotherToDoApi

-A small learning project to play around with a minimal api.
+A small learning project to play around with a minimal api, add ef core without scaffold...

-todo: replace file persistence with sqlite, swagger, error handling, finish crud, add cli menu to the client.
+todo: swagger, error handling, finish crud, add cli menu to the client.